MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Tables

 > [!NOTE]
-> To easily explore and manage data stored in Dataverse, we recommend that you install the [Microsoft Power Apps Office Add-in](https://appsource.microsoft.com/product/office/WA104380330?tab=Overview).
-More information: [Working with data in Dataverse using the Excel Add-in!](https://powerapps.microsoft.com/blog/cds-for-apps-excel-importexport/)
+> To easily explore and manage data stored in Dataverse, we recommend you install the [Microsoft Power Apps Office Add-in](https://appsource.microsoft.com/product/office/WA104380330?tab=Overview).
+For more information, see [Working with data in Dataverse using the Excel Add-in!](https://powerapps.microsoft.com/blog/cds-for-apps-excel-importexport/).

-#### Tenant Objects
+#### Tenant objects

 The [sync flows](#flows) of the CoE Starter Kit sync your tenant resources to the following Dataverse tables.
-All tables provide information about created by/on and modified by/on, in addition to resource-specific information.
+All tables provide information about _created by_ or _created on_ and _modified by_ or _modified on_, plus resource-specific information.

-- **AiBuilderModel** represents an Ai Builder Model.
+- **AiBuilderModel** is an Ai Builder Model.

-- **Business Process Flow** represents a business process flow.
+- **Business Process Flow** is a business process flow.

-- **CoE Connection Reference** represents the linking table for the many-to-many relationships among connectors (PowerApps Connector) and cloud flows (Flows) or apps (PowerApps App).
-Not currently available for Data Export architecture.
+- **CoE Connection Reference** is the linking table for the many-to-many relationships among connectors (PowerApps Connector) and cloud flows (Flows) or apps (PowerApps App).
+This reference isn't currently available for data export architecture.

-- **Desktop Flow** represents a desktop flow.
+- **Desktop Flow** is a desktop flow.

-- **Environment** represents the Environment object, which contains apps, flows, and connectors.
+- **Environment** is the Environment object, which contains apps, flows, and connectors.

-- **Flow** represents the cloud flows in the tenant.
+- **Flow** is the cloud flow in the tenant.

-- **PowerApps App** represents an app.
-Be it a canvas, model driven or other type.
+- **PowerApps App** is an app, such as a canvas, model driven, or other type of app.

-- **PowerApps Connector** represents a standard or custom connector.
+- **PowerApps Connector** is a standard or custom connector.

-- **Power Pages Site** represents a Power Page Site.
+- **Power Pages Site** is a Power Page Site.

-- **Power Platform Solution** represents a solution.
+- **Power Platform Solution** is a solution.

-- **PVA** represents a bot in Power Virtual Agents.
+- **PVA** is a bot in Power Virtual Agents.

-- **PVA Component** represents a Power Virtual Agents component, such as a topic.
+- **PVA Component** is a Power Virtual Agents component, such as a _topic_.

-- **PVA Component Flow Lookup** represents a flow triggered as part of Power Virtual Agents.
+- **PVA Component Flow Lookup** is a flow triggered as part of Power Virtual Agents.
 The following information is available for each bot component flow.

 #### Users

-There are several concepts of Users in the inventory as well gathered.
+There are several concepts of _users_ in the inventory.

 - **Connection Reference Identity** stores a list of a single instance of all user connections for each environment.

-- **Environment Security Role Permission** represents a permission to an environment.
+- **Environment Security Role Permission** is a permission to an environment.
 Including the user, the security role, the environment and other properties.

-- **Maker** represents a user who creates an object, such as an app, flow, custom connector, or other item.
+- **Maker** is a user who creates an object, such as an app, flow, custom connector, or other item.

-- **Power Platform User** represents who an app is shared with.
+- **Power Platform User** is who an app is shared with.

-- **Power Platform User Role** represents the role a Microsoft Power Platform user has for a specific app.
-This has a one-to-many relationship with the Power Platform User and PowerApps App tables.
+- **Power Platform User Role** is the role a Microsoft Power Platform user has for a specific app.
+This role has a one-to-many relationship with the Power Platform User and PowerApps App tables.

 #### Usage

-Various flows also collect the usage of some objects above.
+Various flows collect the usage of some tenant objects.

 - **AI Credit Usage** stores the usage of AI credits by Person per day across the tenant.

-- **Audit Log** represents session details for Power Apps.
-Not currently available for Data Export methodology.
+- **Audit Log** contains session details for Power Apps.
+The log isn't currently available for the data export methodology.

-- **Environment Add Ons** stores add-on information for an environment.
+- **Environment Add-ons** stores add-on information for an environment.

 - **Environment Capacity** stores capacity information for an environment.

-- **RPA Session** represents a desktop flow session.
+- **RPA Session** is a desktop flow session.
 The following information is available for each bot.

 #### Inventory Management Features

 These tables store information about usage for management.

-- **Data Policy Drafts** represents a draft DLP that you are working through in the the [DLP Impact Analysis](#dlp-impact-analysis) app.
+- **Data Policy Drafts** is a draft DLP that you're working through in the [DLP Impact Analysis](#dlp-impact-analysis) app.

-- **DLP Impact Analysis** represents an instance violoating a draft DLP that you are working through with a Maker in the the [DLP Impact Analysis](#dlp-impact-analysis) app.
+- **DLP Impact Analysis** is an instance violating a draft DLP that you're working through with a Maker in the [DLP Impact Analysis](#dlp-impact-analysis) app.

-- **Environment Business Area** represents the owning business area of an environment, if cross-charging is required.
+- **Environment Business Area** is the owning business area of an environment, if cross-charging is required.

-- **Flow Action Detail** represents the set of actions that occur in a cloud flow.
+- **Flow Action Detail** is the set of actions that occur in a cloud flow.
 This table has a many-to-one link with the Flow table.

 #### Solution Management